vrk-kpa/suomifi-ui-components/src/core/Form/SearchInput/SearchInput.md

-The `<SearchInput>` component is intended to be used as part of a traditional page search in the header of a website.
+The `<SearchInput>` component is intended for searching the site or a specific section to help users locate content or options more quickly.
+For filtering items already displayed on the page or for similar inline filtering use cases, use `<TextInput>` instead.

 Examples: